angular/angular-phonecat/README.md

 ### step-1

 - We have converted the seed application by removing all of the boiler-plate code.
-- We have added single static HTML file which shows a static list of phones. (we will convert this static page into dynamic one with the help of angular)
+- We have added a single static HTML file which shows a static list of phones. (we will convert this static page into a dynamic one with the help of angular)

 ### step-2

 - Converted static page into dynamic one by:
   - create a root controller for the application
-  - extracting the data from HTML into a the controller as a mock dataset
+  - extracting the data from HTML into the controller as a mock dataset
   - convert the static document into a template with the use of `ng:` [directive] (iterate over mock data using [ng:repeat] and render it into a view)
 - Added unit test, which mostly shows how one goes about writing a unit test, rather then test